11Firefox11/CleverTemplate/README.md

 - [Releases](#releases)

 ## Introduction
 Clever Template is a console application, which uses a templating engine, Jinja2.
 Clever Template is simply just an app, what can input variables into Jinja2 typed templates.
+Templates can be HTML files, CSS files, txt files, anything.
 In the app, you have to set your own variables/parameters, what should be defined by the user when the user wants to create a new template.
 For this reason, the app requires a JSON file.
 The JSON file will contain which file should have what variable, with what type and what default value.
 By that config JSON file, the app will know what variables can be inputted into which template file, and it will request those variables when the user is creating  template.
 You can see examples about all types of topics in the [examples](./examples) folder.